akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 - Standardization or Z-Score Normalization is one of the feature scaling techniques.
 - Transformation of features is done by subtracting from the mean and dividing by standard deviation.
 - This is often called Z-score normalization.
-- The resulting data will have the mean as 0 and the standard deviation as 1.
+- The resulting data will have the `mean as 0 and the standard deviation as 1`.

 ## Normalization
 - It transforms features by subtracting from the minimum value of the data and dividing by (maximum minus minimum).